Email Templates

 <p>Hello Customer!</p>

-EmailEngine supports the Sendgrid flavored Handlebars as defined here.
+EmailEngine supports the SendGrid-flavored Handlebars syntax as defined here.

-You can optionally send multiple emails with a single API call.
-Each recipient would get a separate message with only their address in the To: header, and you can optionally use recipient-specific templating variables.
+You can send multiple emails with a single API call using the mail-merge feature.
+Each recipient receives a separate email with only their address in the To: header, allowing for recipient-specific templating variables.

 -H "Authorization: Bearer <token>" \